nicholas22/jpropel-light/README.markdown

 ## JPropel

 JPropel-light (this project!) is a lightweight version of the [JPropel](https://github.com/nicholas22/jpropel) library.
-If you do not mind a couple of extra dependencies (BouncyCastle and SLF4j), have a look at it as it contains some extra utility functionality.
+If you do not mind an extra dependency (SLF4j), have a look as it contains some extra utility functionality.

 For instance, the CryptographicString class allows you to store a secret in memory in encrypted form: